-We maintain the accounts of our operations in each of the following countries in the following currencies: Finland, France, Germany, Italy and Greece (Euros), Singapore (Singapore dollars and U.S. dollars), Malaysia (Malaysian ringgits), United Kingdom (U.K. pounds), Norway (Norwegian kroners), India (Indian rupees), Indonesia (Indonesian rupiah), Hong Kong (Hong Kong dollars), China (Chinese yuan), Canada (Canadian dollars), Australia (Australian dollars) and Cyprus (Cypriot pounds).
+We maintain the accounts of our operations in each of the following countries in the following currencies: Finland, France, Germany, Italy and Greece (Euros), Singapore (U.S. dollars), Malaysia (U.S. dollars), United Kingdom (U.K. pounds), Norway (Norwegian kroners), India (Indian rupees), Indonesia (Indonesian rupiah), Hong Kong (Hong Kong dollars), China (Chinese yuan), Canada (Canadian dollars), Australia (Australian dollars) and Cyprus (Cypriot pounds).
 Foreign currency financial statements are translated into U.S. dollars at period-end rates, with the exception of revenues, costs and expenses, which are translated at average rates during the reporting period.
-We include gains and losses resulting from foreign currency transactions in income, while we exclude those resulting from translation of financial statements from income and include them as a component of acc umulated other comprehensive income (AOCI).
-Transaction gains and losses, which were included in our condensed consolidated statement of operations, amounted to a gain of \$0.1 million as compared to a loss of \$0.5 million during the three months ended December 31, 2010 and 2009, respectively.
-For the six months ended December 31, 2010 and 2009, we incurred losses of \$1.0 million and \$0.6 million, respectively.
-Furthermore, a 10% appreciation of the U.S. dollar relative to each of the local currencies would have resulted in a net increase in our operating income of approximately \$2 million in the second quarter of fiscal 2011.
-Conversely, a 10% depreciation of the U.S. dollar relative to each of the local currencies would have resulted in a net decrease in our operating income of approximately \$2 million in the second quarter of fiscal 2011.
+We include gains and losses resulting from foreign currency transactions in income, while we exclude those resulting from translation of financial statements from income and include them as a component of accumulated other comprehensive income (AOCI).
+Transaction gains and losses, which were included in our condensed consolidated statement of operations, amounted to a loss of \$1.6 million and \$0.5 million during the three months ended March 31, 2010 and 2011, respectively.
+For the nine months ended March 31, 2010 and 2011 we incurred transaction losses of \$2.2 million and \$1.5 million, respectively.
+Furthermore, a 10% appreciation of the U.S. dollar relative to each of the local currencies would have resulted in a net increase in our operating income of approximately \$2 million in the third quarter of fiscal 2011.
+Conversely, a 10% depreciation of the U.S. dollar relative to each of the local currencies would have resulted in a net decrease in our operating income of approximately \$2 million in the third quarter of fiscal 2011.